The “Pattern Day Trading” (PDT) rule is only applicable to the US market. The Singapore market does not follow any PDT rule.

-FINRA rules define a “pattern day trader” as any customer who executes four or more “day trades” within five business days, provided that the number of day trades represents more than six per cent of the customer’s total trades in the account for that same five business day period.
+'Pattern Day Trading' (PDT) rule states that the customer should not execute four or more "day trades" within a rolling 5-business days period.
+FINRA rules define a “pattern day trader” as any customer who executes four or more 'day trades' within a rolling five business days period, provided that the number of day trades represents more than six per cent of the customer’s total trades in the account for that same five business day period.

 A day trade is considered as the opening and closing of the same position within the same day.
 If three day trades have been executed within a rolling five business day period, by default, the fourth pattern day trade will be blocked to avoid PDT violation.
 When this happens, you will not be able to execute sell order on a security bought on the same trading day.

 Day trade count are on a cumulative basis.
 Think of it as a counter that keeps getting updated based on the number of day trades made within 5 rolling business days.